telerik/maui-docs/controls/expander/styling.md

 ## Header Styling

-To style the header of the Expander control use the `HeaderStyle` property (of type `Style` with target type `Telerik.Maui.Controls.ExpanderHeader`).
+To style the header of the Expander control, use the `HeaderStyle` property (of type `Style` with target type `Telerik.Maui.Controls.ExpanderHeader`).

 The following code shows how to declare the `HeaderStyle` property in the Expander:

 <snippet id='expander-features-header-style'/>

-And the result:
+This is the result:

 ![.NET MAUI Expander Header Text styling](images/expander-styling.png "Expander Header Text Styling")